Darryl McDonald: Professional playing career

 McDonald continued to remain with his team when they merged into the Victoria Titans in 1998–99 under coach Brian Goorjian, and then becoming a member of the Victoria Giants after the Titans folded following the 2001–02 NBL season.
 Despite finishing second in the NBL in assists in 2001–02 and 2002–03, and being the NBL leader in steals in 2000–01 and 2002–03, McDonald was sacked by the Giants after the 2003 season as they decided to move in a younger direction.

 The Melbourne Tigers quickly picked him up, and he served as a backup to Andrew Gaze and Lanard Copeland for two seasons, earning NBL Best Sixth Man honours in 2004.
 The 2005–06 season saw McDonald return to the starting line-up, and his play saw many sporting commentators wonder how his 42-year-old body was able to sustain his elite level of play and athleticism.
 McDonald helped lead the Tigers to the 2006 championship, outclassing many of his younger opponents along the way including starting Australian Boomers point guard CJ Bruton.
 He was named among the finalist for the NBL's 25th Anniversary Team, finishing 17th in the final voting, and was named to the 2006 NBL Aussie All-Star Team, where he was named the MVP.

 McDonald signed a contract extension to lead the Tigers past his 44th birthday.
 His contract also gives him the opportunity to coach a Melbourne Tigers developmental team in the off-season.
 Despite his age, he was still one of the quickest and most explosive players in the NBL, but rarely played a full game due to his age and limited stamina.
 He retired after Game 5 of the 2007–08 Grand Final series win over the Brian Goorjian coached Sydney Kings.

 Coaching career

 From 2007 onwards McDonald has served as the coach of the Wesley College Firsts boys' basketball team.

 McDonald served as the head coach of the Melbourne Tigers during the 2010–11 season when Al Westover was sacked.
 After starting the 2014–15 season as an assistant coach with the renamed Melbourne United, he was again elevated to the role of head coach when Chris Anstey stood down following the team's first game.

-McDonald is involved with basketball coaching with the Australian Basketball Development (AUBD), a basketball program run by Sedale Threatt and his son Sedale Threatt Jr.

 On 23 December 2020, McDonald joined Melbourne United as an assistant coach for the 2020–21 NBL season.

 On 23 February 2023, after three seasons at United, McDonald joined the Brisbane Bullets as an assistant coach for the 2023–24 NBL season.
+Following the NBL season, he joined the Northside Wizards as head coach of the men's team for the 2024 NBL1 North season.
+Following the 2024–25 NBL season, McDonald was retained as assistant coach of the Bullets to accompany new head coach, Stu Lash, re-signing for another two seasons on 5 June 2025.